 What is a damp proof course?

 A damp proof course is a horizontal barrier built into the walls of a property to prevent moisture rising through capillary action from the ground.
 This is known as rising damp, which occurs when water travels upwards through porous building materials such as brick, block, and mortar.
+This moisture barrier is essential for protecting the building’s structure and preventing issues like damp and mould.

 In most UK properties, a damp proof course is installed around 150mm above external ground level, as this creates a clear break between ground moisture and the structure above.